-Since our founding in 1977, POST has protected more than 75,000 acres of permanent open space, farms and parkland in San Mateo, Santa Clara and Santa Cruz counties.
-These lands are now part of the National Park system, National Wildlife Refuge system, California State Parks, county and city parks, regional preserves and private farmland.
+Since our founding in 1977, POST has protected more than 83,000 acres of permanent open space, farms and parkland in San Mateo, Santa Clara and Santa Cruz counties.
+Discover more about our process and the areas POST has worked to preserve.